bahtiyartan/troia/docs/25Operators.rst

 If system fails to convert types assings default value of destination symbol.

 Type casting is not supported for complex types such as TABLE, VECTOR or class instance.
-Actually, assigning this complex types is not mostly used method because TROIA has special commands for data transfer between complex types, especially for tables.
+Actually, assigning this complex types is not a usual method, because TROIA has special commands for data transfer between complex types, especially for tables.

 ::